 The list of impacted airports became known as the Cold Temperature Restricted Airport list.
 Eventually, several hundred procedures were identified as requiring at least one segment correction for cold temperatures.
 The temperature correction procedure became mandatory for all pilots in September 2015.

 AOPA has advocated for a procedure to be in place that will allow pilots to correct for unusually cold temperatures when conducting an instrument approach.
 It can be unsafe to fail to make the necessary correction because the pilot may unknowingly be dangerously close to terrain or obstacles.
 AOPA is significantly involved in improving the existing procedure and is committed to working with the FAA to ensure the correction procedure is user friendly.
+We continue to survey our membership on the procedure and to gather recommendations for improvement.

 Below is a presentation that will explain more about the safety implications of cold temperatures on altimeters, how the Cold Temperature Restricted Airport list changes, and when and how to make the required calculation.